Ninja-Squad/ninja-squad.github.com/_posts/2015-03-10-quizzie-spring.md

 where the server doesn't generate HTML, but accepts and produces JSON messages.
 In fact, you can mix traditional view-dispatching methods with RESTful methods producing JSON in the same controller.

-Here are the few things I particularly like about Spring and Spring MVC
+Here are the few things I particularly like about Spring and Spring MVC.

 ## Testing